 Essential Analytical Skills in Contrarian Trading

-Moving in an opposite direction to the crowd seems quite crazy, but not being analytical about it is outright irrational.
+Moving in the opposite direction to the crowd seems quite crazy, but not being analytical about it is outright irrational.
 To be a contrarian who makes consistent profits, you need the following analytical skills:

 This is the first type of analysis to do.
 Carefully consider the previous performance of the focus stock and economic forecasts about it.
 You can also focus on other factors such as product portfolio, corporate management and much more.